GuazzaroniLab/pvant-analysis/README.md

-This repository contain all data and analysis examples for the manuscript **"A termination-aware vector design improves heterologous expression in *Pseudomonas putida*"**.
+This repository contain all data and analysis examples for the manuscript **"Host-Dependent Improvement of GFP Expression in *Pseudomonas putida* KT2440 Using Terminators of Metagenomic Origin"** (now published in [ACS Synthetic Biology]( https://doi.org/10.1021/acssynbio.3c00098)).
 Details on how the repository is structured and to use the code are provided below.

 ## Pre-requisites